Delayed Diagnosis Lawyer

 Some of the types of conditions that are more prone to a missed or delayed diagnosis include:

-Cancer.
-Some types of cancer, particularly pancreatic, ovarian, colorectal, and lung cancer have non-specific symptoms that can easily be mistaken for other, less serious conditions.
+- Cancer.
+Some types of cancer, particularly pancreatic, breast, ovarian, colorectal, and lung cancer have non-specific symptoms that can easily be mistaken for other, less serious conditions.
+It is crucial to diagnose breast cancer timely and ensure it is correctly diagnosed to improve treatment outcomes.

 What Happens If A Correct Diagnosis Is Delayed?